Professional Spanish Translation

 Along with Japanese, Spanish is considered to be the fastest language in the world.
 Speaking speed is based on the number of syllables a speaker can speak per second.

 Text translated into Spanish from e.g. English can expand by some 20%.
-Worth considering when you are looking at professional Spanish translation prices.
+Worth considering when you are looking at Spanish translation prices.

 Spain